josip/kero/readme.md

 ```
 </details>

 Want to see support for other HTTP frameworks?
-[Submit a PR](./issues/new) or open a ticket.
+[Create a ticket](https://github.com/josip/kero/issues/new) or submit a PR :octocat:.

 ## Tracked visitor data